mrutkows/ow-kn-demo/fn-functions-demo.md

    <NAMESPACE>/hello       private    nodejs10
    ```

-   You can see the `hello` action you just created under your default NAMESPACE.
+   You can see the `hello` action you just created under your default NAMESPACE with implied access control provided by the platform.

 ## Invoking Actions